Energinet-DataHub/ARCHIVED-geh-charges/source/messaging/Readme.md

 - `RejectAsync` is invoked when the message can't be handled.

 In your Startup.cs you should call the extension method `AddGreenEnergyHub` in the `GreenEnergyHub.Messaging.Integration.ServiceCollection` package, in order to bootstrap the framework.
-Provide a list of assemblies that will be scanned for HubRequestHandlers, HubCommandHandlers and IHubMessages.
+Provide a list of assemblies that will be scanned for `HubRequestHandler`s, `HubCommandHandler`s and `IHubMessage`s.

 Example Startup: